Trevor Story Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.89 team ERA ranks 27th among all league pitching staffs.
+- The Nationals have the 27th-ranked team ERA among all league pitching staffs (4.87).

-- The Nationals give up the most home runs in baseball (177 total, 1.5 per game).
+- The Nationals surrender the most home runs in baseball (178 total, 1.5 per game).

 © 2023 Data Skrive.
 All rights reserved.